Your Landing Page Is Your AI Pitch

 3-5 questions that address common concerns.
 Include pricing questions, technical requirements, and comparison questions.
 Wrap in FAQPage schema.

-Name, description, category, pricing, and ratings in schema.org format.
-This is the lowest-effort, highest-impact technical change.
+Name, description, category, pricing, and ratings in schema.org Product or SoftwareApplication format.
+Lowest-effort, highest-impact technical change.

 8. Integration list

-People often ask AI "what's the best tool that integrates with Slack" or "works with Shopify."
+People often ask AI "what is the best tool that integrates with Slack" or "works with Shopify."
 List your integrations explicitly.